shipt/py-volley/docs/docs/queue_config.md

 # Configuration

-Volley's configuration center's around queues.
-Queues have names, types, schemas, serializers, and connectors.
-These all have default values, but can also be configured.
+Volley's configuration centers around queues.
+The configurations define how you application will interact with and how Volley parses data being received/sent to each queue.
+Queues have names, data models, model handlers, serializers, and connectors.

 It is recommended to define Volley's configuration by passing a dictionary directly the Engine initializer.